dohliam/gdcl/README.md

 ## Installation

-To install you can either download the project source and run the scripts directly, or use a package manager to install the appropriate files for your distro.
+To install you can either download the project source and run the script directly, or use a package manager to install the appropriate files for your distro.
 See below for more details and also the section on [setup and configuration](#setup-and-configuration) for how to customize your installation once you've downloaded the source files.

 ### Installation from Distro Packages